 - Lee Newspapers / Gianforte files to run for governor in 2020

-Perry, of Manhattan, filed as a gubernatorial candidate with the Montana Commissioner of Political Practices April 10.
+Perry, of Manhattan, filed as a gubernatorial candidate with the Montana Commissioner of Political Practices April 10 and had his candidacy marked as closed by July 2019.
 He served as a state senator between 2002 and 2010.

 Facebook page: facebook.com/PerryGov2020/